JustinPenguin/CoinbasePro-Trader/README.md

 Python implementation of trading framework for GDAX rest API.
 Allows the development of modular order management components and automated trading strategies on top.

+Screenshot is of GDAX interface, used to monitor and manually interact with orders.

 Built in collaboration with Kai Peng.